 Cantilever bridges are used to replace a tooth that does not have supporting teeth on both sides of the affected area.

 Maryland bonded bridges include artificial teeth and gums, and are held in place by a metal frame.

 Traditional bridges are the most common, and literally bridge the gap of an empty tooth space by securing a false tooth using crowns on the teeth on either side.

 The procedure of installing a dental bridge is typically completed in two visits.
 First, your dentist will determine if you are a good candidate for a dental bridge.
 If you are, your teeth will need to be prepared by reshaping or reconstructing any badly decayed or damaged areas.
 Afterward, your dentist will take an impression of your teeth, which is then sent off to a lab where it is cast into a mold, and give you a temporary bridge to wear.
 On your second visit, this mold will be fitted to your teeth, and any necessary corrections or adjustments will be made on that same visit.

 Dental bridges can last from 8 to 15 years and can last even longer if you maintain good oral hygiene by brushing and flossing regularly.

 Depending on various factors such as the experience and skill level of the dentist and the type of bridge being fitted, dental bridges can cost anywhere from $250 to $2500 a tooth.

 Dental bridges are typically partially covered by insurers.
-Ask your dentist to find out exactly how much you will have to pay out of pocket.
+Ask your dentist specialist to find out exactly how much you will have to pay out of pocket.

 To find out more about bridges or to schedule an appointment, call Nabors Family & Cosmetic Dentistry today!